“Denis is a versatile, highly experienced advocate with amazing analytical abilities and a leave-no-stone-unturned attitude.”

 Legal 500 Asia-Pacific 2023: Commercial Disputes – Leading Silks, Tier 1

 “Supreme at strategic planning of litigation.
 He takes a holistic view and his rich legal knowledge and experience means he is able to anticipate parties’ reactions accurately.”

 Legal 500 Asia-Pacific 2021 & 2022: Commercial Disputes – Leading Silks, Tier 1

-Denis Chang CBE, QC, SC, JP, Hon.
-LLD (Bristol) is Head of Chambers.
+Denis Chang, CBE, KC, SC, JP, Hon LLD (Bristol) is Head of Chambers.

 Denis’s practice has been almost exclusively civil.
-Whilst starting out as a generalist, he soon found himself over the years increasingly drawn into different specialist areas of practice including property and tax, constitutional and human rights litigation, Chinese customary law and more recently probate and administration.
-He has advised on and represented clients successfully in numerous landmark cases.
+Whilst starting out as a generalist, he soon found himself over the years increasingly drawn into different specialist areas of practice including property and tax, constitutional and human rights litigation, Chinese customary law and later probate and administration.
+He has advised on and represented clients in numerous landmark cases.

 In the area of property law, Denis has been described as “a doyen of Hong Kong property lawyers” by His Honour Judge Cruden, former President of the Land Tribunal in the Foreword to the Third Edition of his book Land Compensation and Valuation Law in Hong Kong.

 The leading authority of Jumbo King Ltd v Faithful Properties (1999) 2 HKCFAR 279 on interpretation of contracts and Deeds of Mutual Covenants decided by the Hong Kong Court of Final Appeal (“CFA”) is just one of the many authoritative and widely-cited cases in which Denis was involved as Counsel.